Builders FirstSource Inc. (BLDR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for BLDR is $81.86, which is -$4.26 below than the current price.
-The public float for BLDR is 135.70M, and at present, short sellers hold a 3.20% of that float.
-The average trading volume of BLDR on February 28, 2023 was 1.76M shares.
+The average price point forecasted by analysts for Builders FirstSource Inc. (BLDR) is $94.36, which is -$5.91 below the current market price.
+The public float for BLDR is 135.70M, and currently, short sellers hold a 3.20% ratio of that floaft.
+The average trading volume of BLDR on March 03, 2023 was 1.76M shares.

 BLDR’s Market Performance

-BLDR stock saw an increase of 10.79% in the past week, with a monthly gain of 9.98% and a quarterly increase of 40.53%.
-The volatility ratio for the week is 2.86%, and the volatility levels for the last 30 days are 2.88% for Builders FirstSource Inc. (BLDR).
-The simple moving average for the last 20 days is 5.06% for BLDR stock, with a simple moving average of 31.62% for the last 200 days.
+BLDR’s stock has seen a 8.36% increase for the week, with a 8.78% rise in the past month and a 36.92% gain in the past quarter.
+The volatility ratio for the week is 4.04%, and the volatility levels for the past 30 days are at 3.19% for Builders FirstSource Inc. The simple moving average for the last 20 days is 6.17% for BLDR stock, with a simple moving average of 33.72% for the last 200 days.

 Analysts’ Opinion of BLDR

-Deutsche Bank, on the other hand, stated in their research note that they expect to see BLDR reach a price target of $93.
-The rating they have provided for BLDR stocks is “Buy” according to the report published on August 18th, 2022.
+Many brokerage firms have already submitted their reports for BLDR stocks, with BMO Capital Markets repeating the rating for BLDR by listing it as a “Market Perform.”
+The predicted price for BLDR in the upcoming period, according to BMO Capital Markets is $92 based on the research report published on March 01st of the current year 2023.

-RBC Capital Mkts gave a rating of “Sector Perform” to BLDR, setting the target price at $79 in the report published on August 02nd of the previous year.
+Deutsche Bank gave a rating of “Buy” to BLDR, setting the target price at $93 in the report published on August 18th of the previous year.

-After a stumble in the market that brought BLDR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.41% of loss for the given period.
+After a stumble in the market that brought BLDR to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.51% of gains for the given period.

 Insider Trading